Mailnickko/socialize-now/Press-Release.md

 ## Summary ##

-  Socialize Now! solves a problem affecting every social group.
-What should _we_ do?
+  Socialize Now! solves a problem affecting every social group: what should _we_ do?
 Whether with old friends or new acquitances, choosing an activity everybody likes is hard work.
-Socialize Now! makes it easier by first, providing groups with personalized recommendations.
-Then, Socialize Now! holds a vote on activities and the activity with the most votes is the one the group will participate in.
+Socialize Now! makes it easier by first providing groups with personalized recommendations and facilitating a vote on activities.
 As a result, Socialize Now! ensures everybody will have a good time.

 ## Technical Summary ##